at-ib/forecast-analysis/plan.md

 We'll start by scraping the [weather station data](https://skylink-pro.com/remote-index.php?domainname=baycafe&keyword=parade) following [this guide](https://realpython.com/beautiful-soup-web-scraper-python/).
 This is now done.

 The next thing that needs scraping is the forecast data from [XCWeather](https://www.xcweather.co.uk/forecast/Weston_Super_Mare).
-This will be more complex than scraping the weather station data, so do this after writing the code to get data from the [Met Office API](https://www.metoffice.gov.uk/services/data/datapoint/getting-started)
+This will be more complex than scraping the weather station data.

+The remaining forecasts to gather data from for now are netweather and windguru.
 ## Requesting data using the Met Office API

 We can get Met Office data using their [API](https://www.metoffice.gov.uk/services/data/datapoint/getting-started).
 This is done.